trussworks/Engineering-Playbook/practices/appeng/adrs/0003-open-source-application-code.md

-While sensitive data could potentially be shared through public repositories, modern security practices, such secret storage separate of code, can mitigate this risk.
+While sensitive data could potentially be shared through public repositories, modern security practices, such as secret storage separate of code, can mitigate this risk.

 Truss has had great success with this in the past,